 257 tiered waterfalls, spread out over three kilometers plunge into the Paraná River, spanning the border between Argentina and Brazil.
 The Guaraní Indians gave these waterfalls the name of “Iguaçu”, meaning “great water”.

 Iguaçu National Park obtained a UNESCO World Heritage Status in the 1980s.
 Catwalks run along many of the waterfalls with the best one lying on the Brazilian side.
-It runs far across the water, drenching you with clouds of spray and rewarding you with a frontal view of Devil’s Throat, the fiercest of all waterfalls.
+It runs far across the water, drenching you with clouds of spray and rewarding you with a frontal view of Devil’s Throat, the fiercest of all waterfalls (full story here).

 3. Bolivia – Death Road